osrf/gazebo_tutorials/guided_i/tutorial4.md

         [[file:files/velodyne_vis_no_noise.png]]

-    1. Notice the nice smooth arc of the outptut.
+    1. Notice the nice smooth lines of the outptut.

 ## Step 2: Add noise to the sensor